friend1ws/pmsignature/README.md

 install.packages("devtools")
 ```

-The easiest way for installing *pmsignature* is to use the package *devtools*:
+Currently, the easiest way for installing *pmsignature* is to use the package *devtools*:

   ```
 library(devtools)